 When people think of a command economy, they usually call to mind Russia, China, Cuba, North Korea, or Iran.
 But even these countries have adopted characteristics of a free market economy.
 They must compete against market pricing throughout the world.
 Only a free market gives them the flexibility to succeed in a globalized economy.
 They are becoming mixed economies, as well.

 The United States is losing its free market status because Congress is spending above its means.
 Federal revenue doesn't cover spending.
 Each year the deficit adds to the debt.
 The national debt is more than each the country's annual economic output.
 The debt-to-GDP ratio is more than 100 percent.
 That's beyond the World Bank's tipping point of 77 percent.
 As the world recovers from the financial crisis, investors will leave the safe haven of U.S. Treasuries.
 At that point, interest rates will rise.

 That will slow economic growth and worsen the debt-to-GDP ratio.
 Congress' spending to promote the general welfare is overwhelming the free market economy.

 Therefore, the concern is not "Is America no longer a free market economy?"
 It is that Congress continues to spend beyond its means on everything.
 It is letting its responsibility for the general welfare of the country outweigh its duty to protect how capitalism works.
 It must find a way to restore the balance envisioned by our Founding Fathers.

 One way to do that is to shift spending priorities to more effectively create jobs.
 Defense spending only creates 8,555 jobs for every $1 billion spent.
 It's not a good unemployment solution since so much is spent on technology instead.
-Half of those funds could go toward public works construction.
-It creates 19,795 jobs/billion.
+Half of those funds could go toward public works construction, which creates 19,795 jobs for every $1 billion.
 Putting people back to work will create the demand needed to let free market grow faster.
 Keeping spending the same will restore the debt-to-GDP ratio to a sustainable level.